forestgrape/coronavirus/7_social/individual_measures.md

 > One important difference is that those opting for vaccination choose to get vaccinated themselves.
 >
 > ... at least initially.
 With boosters some are more skeptical (with good reasons in my opinion weighting the short lived protection against transmission versus described, indicated and possible (long-term) adverse effects).
-If adults are skeptical due to safety concerns and at the same time force teenagers to vaccinate, this is *not* nice.
+If adults are skeptical due to safety concerns, then it is time to removed any measures that are to push teenagers to vaccinate.
+>
+>> Restrictions should be nearly no for children, very relaxed teenagers and relaxed twenty-agers.
 >
 >>On this page 'boosters' are not generally recommended.
 Forcing teenagers to vaccinate is considered a no go. (as of November 2021)